kitbagjs/router/docs/core-concepts/router-route.md

 # Router Route
-The current route is represented by the "Router Route".
-See the [RouterRoute](/api/types/RouterRoute.md) type for more information.
+The current route is represented by the [RouterRoute](/api/types/RouterRoute.md).

 The route can be accessed using the [useRoute](/composables/useRoute.md) composable within your components.
 It is also available on the router instance as the `route` property.